adriansalamon/prouge/README.md

 # Prouge

 A simple networked rougelike with server and client written in Elixir.
 Contains `prouge_client` and `prouge_server`.
 To run the game, you will need to have one server instance running and connect any number of clients.
+This was created by me (asalamon@kth.se) and Klara Sandström (klarasan@kth.se) as part of the KTH course DD1362 - Programming Paradigms (progp), where we were tasked with implementing a multiplayer game using network sockets.

 ![](images/Screenshot.png)